Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

 ![The loaded elements in the console][elements-loaded]

 **Important** : In `Element.from(dict: _)` function, there is a lot of force unwrapping `!` in the code.
 That's because the data is implemented code side and cannot be changed easily.
-But in a real world application, implement it that way could cause crash when the data is not what you expected, and I will happen !
+But in a real world application, implement it that way could cause crash when the data is not what you expected, and it will happen !

 ### Creating the table view